Family Lawyer in Bluffton SC

-Professional Legal Representation in Hilton Head & Surrounding Areas
+Compassionate Representation for Family Law Cases in Hilton Head & Surrounding Areas

 Disagreements involving matters of family law can quickly become contentious and unpleasant.
 Decisions in these cases can also have substantial ramifications on you and your family’s futures.
 When dealing with issues of divorce, child custody, visitation, or spousal support, you will need skilled legal representation that will do everything possible to protect your interests.

-Family Law Practice Areas We Serve in SC
+Family Law Cases We Handle in South Carolina

 The legal options available in any family law case will depend on your unique circumstances.
-When you first meet with us, our Bluffton family lawyers will review the facts of your case and your goals before determining what strategies and solutions can help you achieve them.
+When you first meet with us, our family lawyers in Bluffton, SC will review the facts of your case and your goals before determining what strategies and solutions can help you achieve them.

 Our Bluffton family law attorneys can assist you with:

 - Divorce.
 South Carolina accepts both uncontested and contested divorces.
 Uncontested divorces can occur if there are no disagreements over any element of the separation and both parties have lived separately for at least 1 continuous year.
 Contested divorces are more common and can be considered “no-fault” or “at-fault.”
 Adjudicating a divorce in family court will involve compelling a judge to make decisions involving disagreements over child custody, property division, debt division, child support, and more.
 A typical case will include presenting evidence and making arguments in court.
 We can represent you throughout your divorce case and aggressively fight to protect your interests.

 - Child Custody.
 Parents generally have the ability to reach their own custody agreements, but if they cannot agree, custody will be decided by the family court.
 Physical custody decides where the child will primarily live, while legal custody governs who can make major life decisions.
 Many parents seek both primary physical and legal custody.
 We can help you fight for what is in the best interests of your child and family.